matharotheelf/Saved_game/README.md

 Then you can press "Restart Game" to restart the 'game'.

-To save the progress of the 'game' when either complete or incomplete press "Save Game".
+To save the progress of the 'game' at either complete or incomplete press "Save Game".
 This means when you re-open the page later in the same browser you will find the 'game' in the same state.

 ## User Stories
 ```